5 Sources

 Copy Link

-Meta Platforms, formerly known as Facebook, has experienced a remarkable turnaround since its challenging period in 2022.
-The company's stock has skyrocketed by 683% from its November 2022 low, largely attributed to its strategic pivot towards artificial intelligence (AI) in advertising 1.
-This dramatic recovery follows CEO Mark Zuckerberg's "Year of Efficiency" in 2023, which involved cost-cutting measures and a renewed focus on profitability 1.
+Meta Platforms, formerly known as Facebook, has undergone a remarkable transformation since its challenging days in 2022.
+The company's stock has surged an impressive 683% from its November 2022 low, driven by a strategic pivot towards artificial intelligence (AI) and a renewed focus on profitability 1.

 Source: The Motley Fool